Our essential guide to what to see and do in Europe

 Book it: Explore Seville as part of Riviera Travel’s Classical Spain tour, from £499 per person for seven days

 What to see: The Acropolis

-Towering over the city of Athens, the Acropolis dates back to 4BC – the days of ancient Greece.
-The rocky citadel is topped with the ruins of several impressive monuments, including the iconic Parthenon temple – which boasts incredible views back towards the city.
+Towering over the city, the Acropolis dates back to 4BC – the days of ancient Greece.
+The rocky citadel is topped with the ruins of several impressive monuments.
+They include the iconic Parthenon temple, which boasts incredible views back towards the city.